uvdesk/uvdesk.github.io/README.md

 # Contributors
 Our goal is to provide the UVdesk community with comprehensive and quality technical documentation.

-We believe that to accomplish that goal we need experts from the community to share their knowledge with us and each other.
+We believe that to accomplish our goal we need experts from the community to share their knowledge with us and each other.
 We are thankful to all of our contributors for improving UVdesk documentation.

 Like our work, contribute [here][documentation]